 – Herine: Plant Tissue Culture can be labor intensive, it requires lots of man-hours and care, in addition to advanced farming knowledge.
 Also one point to note, not all plants can be tissue cultured.
 At Jomo Kenyatta University of Agriculture and Technology there is a dedicated lab to produce plant tissue culture.

-Wouldn’t it be awesome if CIS can have the tissue cultured seed and distribute to our partner schools?
-Not only will it lower the chance of disease and shorten harvesting turnover time, but also CIS will set the standard for the others to follow!
-For now, check out more information of of this celebrated finding from JKUAT.
+Wouldn’t it be awesome if CIS could have the plant tissue culture and distribute it to our partner schools?
+Not only would it lower the chance of disease, but CIS could also set the standard for others to follow!
+For now, check out additional information on this celebrated finding from JKUAT.

 Watch out for our next move, cause we are always shooting for the moon!